COS-IN/iluvatar-faas/src/Ilúvatar/iluvatar_fine_scheduler/shared_mem_ipc.md

   Control plane puts the packets on respective channels.
   Scheduler reads the packets from the channels and updates the map.

+  characteristics are to produced from
+    in iluvatar_worker_library
+      queueing_dispatcher.rs:242
+        every time a new invocation is enqueued

+  pids are to be produced from
+    in iluvatar_worker_library
+      containerd.rs:164
+        every time a new container is created for containerd only

 ## Questions

   How many items can the control plane put on the channel?